 3) Namdapha National Park, Arunachal Pradesh, India

-The only park in the world with four species of Big Cats, namely Tiger, Leopard, Snow Leopard, and Clouded Leopard, the impenetrable Namdapha rainforest is true wilderness.
+The only park in the world with four species of Big Cats, namely Tiger, Leopard, Snow Leopard, and Clouded Leopard, the impenetrable Namdapha rainforest in India is a true wilderness.
 It houses Elephants, Indian Rhinoceros, Flying Squirrels, and primates like the hooting Hoolock Gibbon and the adorable Slow Loris.

 Over 425 species of birds, including five types of hornbills, the shy Satyr Tragopan, rare Green Cochoa, and the near-threatened Ward’s Trogon, are a big draw.